nefeline/south-america-natural-wonders/README.md

 This is an interactive map containing all South America Natural Wonders I have visited during the last few years.

 This App was built using JavaScript, jQuery, knockoutJS, Google Maps API, and Instagram API.

+This Project was built for Udacity's Front-End Web Development Nanodegree.

 ## Demo